 "Effective Buying Income" is defined as personal income less personal tax and non-tax payments, a number often referred to as "disposable" or "after-tax" income.
 Personal income is the aggregate of wages and salaries, other labor-related income (such as employer contributions to private pension funds), proprietor's income, rental income (which includes imputed rental income of owner-occupants of non-farm dwellings), dividends paid by corporations, interest income from all sources, and transfer payments (such as pensions and welfare assistance).
-Deducted from this total are personal taxes (federal, state and local), non-tax payments (fines, fees, penalties, etc.) and personal contributions to social insurance.
+Deducted from this total are personal taxes (federal, state and local), nontax payments (fines, fees, penalties, etc.) and personal contributions to social insurance.
 According to U.S. government definitions, the resultant figure is commonly known as "disposable personal income."

-The following table summarizes the total effective buying income for the Cities, the County, the State and the United States for the period 2016 through 2020.
+The following table summarizes the total effective buying income for the Cities, the County, the State and the United States for the period 2018 through 2022.

-CITY OF MOUTNAIN VIEW, CITY OF LOS ALTOS, SANTA CLARA COUNTY, AND THE STATE OF CALIFORNIA Effective Buying Income As of January 1, 2016 through 2020
+CITY OF MOUTNAIN VIEW, CITY OF LOS ALTOS, SANTA CLARA COUNTY, AND THE STATE OF CALIFORNIA Effective Buying Income As of January 1, 2018 through 2022

-Source: The Nielsen Company (US), Inc for years 2016 through 2018; Claritas, LLC for 2019 and 2020.
+Source: The Nielsen Company (US), Inc for 2018; Claritas, LLC for 2019 through 2022.